ustc-plus/core/packages/hardhat/README.md

 - call `setLpNft` on Etherscan
 - call `setUsdc` on Etherscan
-- call `setUstcBuyer` on Etherscan (exchanges USDC for USTC on Exchanges)
+- call `setUstcBuyer` on Etherscan (exchanges Stable Coin for USTC on Exchanges)
 - call `setUstcPlus` on Etherscan

 ## Testing

-Head to the USDC, and approve LP Manager to spend your tokens.
+Head to the Stable coin, and approve LP Manager to spend your tokens.

 Then, open LP Manager and call `startMinting`.